M-Khawaja/ConnectFour/README.md

-This repository contains the Python scripts to play various implementations of the Connect Four game.
+This repository contains the Python script to play an implementation of the Connect Four game.

 The "connect_four.py" file contains the option to play against the computer